MennaReda2005/Hypertension-medical-rag2/README.md

 🔎 Retrieval

-The retrieval component searches the vector database for the most relevant chunks.
+The retrieval component searches the vector database for the most relevant medical chunks.

 The retrieved context is then passed to the generation stage.

-This prevents the LLM from answering solely from its pretrained knowledge and helps ground responses in the project's medical knowledge base.
+This helps ground the LLM response in the project's medical knowledge base rather than relying solely on the model's internal knowledge.

 ---